arnaudeveloper/msp430-HM10/README.md

           //Code...
       }// End of owner protocol
  ```
- In that case we use global variables to change the state.
 In that case case `master_dectected` will change to `TRUE`, and the MAC addres will be stored.